open-AIMS/GBR-reef-guidance-assessment/README.md

 The bathymetry data structure is then copied (so metadata on its extent, projection, etc. are retained), and finally, the wave data is copied across.

+All data in `1a_prep_MPA.jl` are projected to EPSG:7844 GDA2020 before use in analysis.

 ##### ACA Data

 ACA raster data is in crs WGS 84 4326.
-This is used throughout the ACA preparation and analysis steps.
+Wave data preparation in `1b_prep_aca.jl` requires
+MPA bathymetric data is available due to inconsistent reference systems/units (see 'Projections - MPA Data' section for more details).

+All data in `1b_prep_aca.jl` are projected to EPSG:7844 GDA2020 before use in analysis.

 ## Presentation